cuzfrog/WebDriverServ/README.md

 etc..
 Akka document requests that closure sent to actor be avoided.
 However, if the message over the wire is truely immutable? which satisfies akka's requirement.
 `UPDATE:` Using runtime class loading, it's able to sending logic as String.
-But produce logic as String needs quite technique(macros).
+But producing logic as String needs quite technique(macros).